Variation-, themral-, and aging-adaptive VLSI circuit, architecture, and system design

 In this project, we explore highly non-conventional VLSI systems design for computing, processing, and control.
 In one project we are pursuing analog computing acclerators to scientific computing workloads such as solving linear/non-linear differential equations, where analog circuits based computing macros can vastly outperform the very conventional digital counterparts by more than two orders of magnitudes at the same accuracy.
 In other project we are seeking on designing fully event-driven control systems.
 Such unconventional control systems can break the trade-off among latency, number of samples, and power dissipation of the very conventional Nyquist-rate control systems.
 We have explored the design of a digital low-drop-out (LDO) regulator based on this novel event-driven control systems.
 Thanks to the event-driven scheme, our LDO can use a small, full-integrated output capacitor at high current efficiency.
 As a possible building block, we have also explored asynchronous digital pipelines at very low supply voltages.

 In this project, we explore cross-layer design for enabling machine-learning capability in ultra-low-power microsystems.
-We develop novel algorithms (including neuromorphic ones), hardware architecture, and circuit implementation, to push the boundary of accuracy, throughput, and energy-efficiency.
+We develop novel algorithms to extend learning memory capacity, emerging architectures (e.g., spiking neurons), and resource-efficient circuit implementation, to push the boundary of accuracy, throughput, and energy-efficiency.
 One of our focus areas is the brain machine interface (BMI) where on-chip unsupervised and supervised clustering and classification is highly demanded for individualizing data-processing and reducing wireless communication data rate.
 We have demonstrated some of the best hardware that can achieve high accuracy yet consume very low power and silicon footprint.

 Voltage-Scalable, Low-Overhead, Within-a-Cycle, In-Situ Error Detection and Correction